cferdinandi/astro/README.md

 ## Getting Started

 Compiled and production-ready code can be found in the `dist` directory.
 The `src` directory contains development code.
-Unit tests are located in the `test` directory.

 ### 1. Include Astro on your site.